docker/compose/docs/wordpress.md

     $ curl http://wordpress.org/wordpress-3.8.1.tar.gz | tar -xvzf -

 This will create a directory called `wordpress`, which you can rename to the name of your project if you wish.
-Inside, that directory, we need to write a file that defines what environment your app is going to run in:
+Inside that directory, we create `Dockerfile`, a file that defines what environment your app is going to run in:

 ```
 FROM orchardup/php5